-Employment-related / Academic Concerns-- Faculty and professional staff are encouraged to constructively discuss employment-related concerns and should see the College's Problem Resolution Policy, for more information.
+Employment-related / Academic Concerns-- Faculty and professional staff are encouraged to constructively discuss employment-related concerns and should contact Human Relations for more information.
 Faculty may feel free to address concerns to their department chair, an Associate Dean, or to the Provost and Dean of the Faculty.
 Faculty members may see the Faculty Handbook for further information, including information about the role of the Grievance Committee.
-Students should see the College Life Manual for information about reporting general concerns, or may speak with their House Prefect or a member of the Office of the Dean of the College.
+Students should contact the Office of the Dean of the College for information about reporting general concerns or may speak with their House Dean.

-Harassment-- If a College employee feels he/she is being harassed in violation of the College's Anti-harassment Policy, the Director or Assistant Director, Human Resources, is to be promptly notified (717-358-3995).
-Students are to report harassment to the Senior Associate Dean of the College (717-358-4000) or to their House Prefect.
+Harassment-- If a College employee feels he/she is being harassed in violation of the College's Anti-harassment Policy, the Associate Vice President for Human Resources is to be promptly notified (717-358-3995).
+Students are to report harassment to the Senior Associate Dean of the College (717-358-4000) or to their House Dean.

-Safety-related Concerns-- Concerns pertaining to the safety of the work environment may be addressed as outlined in the Problem Resolution Policy.
-Additionally, such concerns should promptly be brought to the attention of the Director of Environmental Health and Safety, Facilities and Operations (717-358-4153).
+Safety-related Concerns-- Concerns pertaining to the safety of the work environment should promptly be brought to the attention of the Director of Environmental Health and Safety, Facilities and Operations (717-358-4153).